Sedoka Poem Type

 Since this same source included more thorough descriptions of the original formatting than more common sources, I’m inclined to believe this is the best explanation for the intent of the form available.

-What Is an Example of a Sedoka?
+Example of a Sedoka

 Wisteria tree in full bloom at the Ashikaga Flower Park